RobinTail/express-zod-api/README.md

     `400` for parsing, `404` for routing, `config.upload.limitError.statusCode` for upload issues, or `500` for others.
   - `ResultHandler` must handle possible `error` and avoid throwing its own errors, otherwise:
 - Ones related to `ResultHandler` execution — handled by `LastResortHandler`:
-  - Response status code is always `500` and the response itself is a plain text containing original `error.message`.
+  - Response status code is always `500` and the response itself is a plain text.

 ## Non-object response